perliedman/ocad2tiles/README.md

 Creates raster images and tiles from an OCAD map file.
 Tiles are suitable for use with for example [Leaflet](https://leafletjs.com/) or [OpenLayers](https://openlayers.org/).

+For a more thorough introduction, see this [tutorial on making OCAD maps for the web](https://www.liedman.net/2022/01/05/orienteering-maps-for-the-web/).

 ## Installing

 To use command line tools: